Everybody's #1 question first: Why not use Microsoft's barcodes?

 Just Double-Click Barcodes to Visually Edit.

 You can use Word's Mail Merge To E-mail feature because OnMerge Barcodes uses no fonts or ActiveX controls.
-E-mailed barcodes are embedded into email as ordinary images.
+E-mailed barcodes are converted and embedded into email as ordinary images.

 Designed for Dummies.
 Experts Too